Call Today | 888.828.7087

 Causes of Food Poisoning

-Eating or drinking contaminated food and beverages causes food poisoning.
+Eating or drinking contaminated food or beverages can cause food poisoning.
 Foodborne illnesses aren’t spread person-to-person unless you touch a food poisoning victim’s stool, saliva, or blood (or contaminated items) and then eat without washing your hands.

 Sources of Contaminated Food & Beverages